TekkCraft/SpigotMavenBase/README.md

 ## Spigot Build Tools
 Build your Spigot server jar using the SpigotBuildTools.
-THe Spigot jar is also required for development.
+The Spigot jar is also required for development.
 https://www.spigotmc.org/wiki/buildtools/

 ## DEV Server Setup